Liberty Films: Fate of studio

 Liberty's first release, It's a Wonderful Life, in December 1946, was a financial failure.
 Although it was in the top 7% of that year's films as ranked by box office gross, it was unable to recoup its high production cost of $2.3 million, much less show a profit.

-The partners sought a major studio to buy Liberty Films before bank foreclosure, although Wyler and Stevens were "violently opposed" to the idea at first.
-Paramount Pictures bought the company in May 1947.
+The partners sought a major studio to buy Liberty Films before bank foreclosure, although Wyler and Stevens were "violently opposed" to the idea at first; Paramount Pictures bought the company in May 1947.
 The four partners were given a total of $3,450,000 in Paramount stock, and Capra, Wyler, and Stevens were given five-picture contracts at Paramount.

 In the purchase, Paramount acquired Liberty's interest in three movies: It's a Wonderful Life, I Remember Mama (which George Stevens was filming at RKO), and State of the Union (not yet filmed).
 The multi-picture deal at Paramount resulted in Capra directing Riding High and Here Comes the Groom; Stevens directing A Place in the Sun, Something to Live For, and Shane; and Wyler directing The Heiress, Detective Story, Carrie, Roman Holiday, and The Desperate Hours.

 The company was finally dissolved in April 1951.

-It's a Wonderful Life was incorporated into Paramount's pre-1950 library, and in 1955 Paramount sold it to U.M. & M. TV Corporation along with their many of their short subjects, which were all later sold to National Telefilm Associates, and in turn became Republic Pictures, which was sold to Paramount's current parent Viacom in 1999.
-Hence Paramount now once again owns It's a Wonderful Life.
-Paramount meanwhile held on to State of the Union for another two years until MCA acquired most of Paramount's pre-1950 theatrical sound features in 1957 (and formed EMKA, Ltd. to hold the copyright) then bought the US branch of Decca Records, which owned Universal Studios, in 1962.
-This explains why EMKA/NBCUniversal owns the rights to State of the Union today.

 Capra later wrote that the creation of Liberty Films was to "(1) influence the course of Hollywood films, (2) make four former Army officers independently rich, and (3) virtually prove fatal to my professional career."

+Film library

+It's a Wonderful Life

+Incorporated into its pre-1950 catalog, Paramount sold the rights to the film to U.M. & M. TV Corporation in 1955, along with numerous of its short subjects.
+These were later sold to National Telefilm Associates, and in turn became Republic Pictures, which was sold to Paramount's then-owner, Viacom, in 1999 - hence Paramount (via Melange Pictures) now once again owns It's a Wonderful Life.

+State of the Union

+While selling the 1946 film, Paramount continued to own State of the Union for another three years, until MCA acquired most of Paramount's pre-1950 theatrical sound features in 1958 and formed EMKA, Ltd. to hold the copyright.
+Since MCA bought the US branch of Decca Records, which then owned Universal Studios, in 1962, this explains why NBCUniversal (via EMKA) owns the rights to State... today.